ermanimer/ermanimer.github.io/index.md

 # Books

-These are the references of my notes.
+These are my favorite books.

 ## Golang Books